gimel-team/ctf-writeups/2025/iris-ctf/no-shark/README.md

 ... more hex lines below
 ```

 As it still wasn't exactly what I wanted, I converted that data back to binary format: `xxd -r -p stream_data_raw.txt > stream_data.bin`.
-With a binary file ready, I used `binwalk` to scan the file for any interesting data: `binwalk stream_data.bin` and it found a JPEG file:
+With a binary file ready, I used `binwalk` to scan the file for any interesting data: `binwalk stream_data.bin` and it found a JPEG file.

 ```
 ----------------------------------------------------------------------------------------------------------